RACHMANINOV'S FRANCESCA DA RIMINI

 The opera is framed by a Prologue and Epilogue in hell, revealing Dante and his guide throughout the Inferno, the Shade of Virgil.
 We see the lovers fleetingly blown about in the winds that torment the lustful souls, allowing them no rest.
 Dante poses questions to the lovers who sing the famous lines 'There is no greater pain than to remember in present grief, past happiness', a phrase that is repeated by the chorus at the conclusion of the opera.
 The first scene is dominated by a histrionic monologue for Lanciotto, tailor-made for Chaliapin to perform (ironically, conflicting engagements led him to withdraw at the last moment, which had possible effects on the work's success), in which the duping of Francesca before the marriage is explained as well as a brief scene between Francesca and her husband in which she confesses she does not love him.
 The second scene is the love scene, culminating in their slaughter and a transition to the hellish epilogue, which culminates furiously with a (silent) Dante, fainting in sympathy at the horror of Francesca's tale.
 This structure has a precedent, which is significantly not an operatic one.
 Modest Tchaikovsky had been influenced by his brother's symphonic poem which similarly surrounds the lovers with a vivid and extended portrayal of hell and the lustful winds.
 Rachmaninov's opera can be regarded as an amplification of Peter Tchaikovsky's scenario: a symphonic poem with obbligato voices.

-This was a programme note for Opera North’s season of one-act operas Eight Little Greats
+© Julian Grant 2004, a programme note for Opera North's EIGHT LITTLE GREATS - a season of one-act operas.